siddharthp02/PESUACADEMY-AUTO-LOGIN/README.md

 Choose the semester you require. eg: 'Sem-1' or 'Sem-2' or 'Sem-3' or 'Sem-4' and so on.

 - **browser_type:**
 Choose which browser you want to run it on.
-You may even choose one which you don't have on your laptop.
+You may even choose one which you don't have on your laptop. : "msedge" or "chrome"  or "firefox"

 ## Run the script